Curt Swan

 happened, the way a lot of good things do."

-1920.
-He began drawing at an early age, inspired by adventure illustrations in
+Curt Swan began drawing at an early age, inspired by adventure illustrations

 Swan created his first comic book for a school charity project.
 Modeled after